Studio pottery: 1960s-present: Modern British potters

 From the 1960s onwards, a new generation of potters, influenced by Camberwell School of Art and the Central School of Art and Design including Ewen Henderson, Alison Britton, Elizabeth Fritsch, Gordon Baldwin, Ruth Duckworth and Ian Auld began to experiment\abstract ceramic objects, varied surface and glaze effects to critical acclaim.
 Elizabeth Fritsch has work represented in major collections and museums worldwide.

-The number of potters increased in the mid-1970s the Craft Potters Association had 147 members and by the mid-1990s it had 306.
+The number of potters increased in the mid-1970s the Craft Potters Association had 147 members, and by the mid-1990s it had 306.

 British organisations

-A representative body for studio pottery in the United Kingdom is the Craft Potters Association, which has a members' showroom in Great Russell Street, London WC1, and publishes a journal, Ceramic Review.
+The representative body for studio pottery artists in the United Kingdom is the Craft Potters Association, which has a members' showroom in Great Russell Street, London WC1, and publishes a journal, Ceramic Review.

 US studio pottery

 Pottery had been an integral part of the United States Arts and Crafts movement in the late 19th century and early 20th century.

-Charles Fergus Binns, who was the first director of the New York State School of Clay-Working and Ceramics at Alfred University, was an important influence.
+A major figure in the growth of this movement was Charles Fergus Binns, who served as the first director of the New York State School of Clay-Working at Alfred University.
+Binns was a British potter who had previously worked at the Royal Worcester Porcelain Works.
+After emigrating to the United States he was recruited to direct the new program at Alfred University, and over the next three decades he helped it grow into one of the most prestigious ceramic arts programs in the nation.

 Some potters in the United States adopted the approach from emerging studio pottery movements in Britain and Japan.
 In addition, American folk pottery of the southeastern United States was seen as an American contribution to studio pottery.
 University programs at Ohio State University, under the direction of Arthur Eugene Baggs in 1928 and under Glen Lukens in 1936 at the University of Southern California, began training ceramic students in presenting clay ware as art.
 Baggs had been intimately involved in the Arts and Crafts movement at Marblehead Pottery and, during the 1930s, he revived interest in the salt glazing method for studio pottery.
+Karl Martz was a student of Baggs.

 European artists coming to the United States contributed to the public appreciation of pottery as art, and included Marguerite Wildenhain, Maija Grotell, Susi Singer and Gertrude and Otto Natzler.
-Significant studio potters in the United States include Otto and Vivika Heino, Warren MacKenzie, Paul Soldner, Peter Voulkos and Beatrice Wood.
+Significant studio potters in the United States include George E. Ohr, Otto and Vivika Heino, Karl Martz, Warren MacKenzie, Paul Soldner, Peter Voulkos and Beatrice Wood.